Office Champions Tobacco Cessation Federally Qualified Health Centers Project

 Find training materials and other resources for your practice.

-The AAFP is now recruiting 20 Federally Qualified Health Centers (FQHC) for the Office Champions Tobacco Cessation FQHC Project.
+The AAFP has selected 22 Federally Qualified Health Centers (FQHC) for the Office Champions Tobacco Cessation FQHC Project.
 This project will provide practical strategies through an online training module, live teleconferences and assorted materials for making system changes in medical practices to improve tobacco cessation activities.

 To be considered for the Office Champions Tobacco Cessation Federally Qualified Health Centers Project, you must agree with the following requirements: